-Ideally a pupil will continue the options that they chose whilst in the 11s.
+Ideally a pupil will continue the options they chose whilst in the 11s.

-Progress and full written reports will be uploaded onto the parent portal during the academic year.
-Parents will also be invited to attend two Parents' Evening.
-During this evening pupil progress can be discussed with subject teachers and there will be a chance to meet the Form Teachers and the Head of Year.
+Written reports will be uploaded onto the Parent Portal during the academic year.
+Parents will also be invited to attend two Parents' Evenings.
+During these evenings pupil progress can be discussed with subject teachers and there will be a chance to meet the Form Teachers and Head of Year.

-Each department is responsible for implementing marking, assessment and recording within their department, which conforms to the School policy.
+Each department is responsible for implementing marking, assessment and recording within their department, which conforms to school policy.
 At the beginning of the academic year all subject teachers will explain to pupils how their work will be marked and assessed.